 State.
-An election front known as the Communist and non-Party bloc is generally created during every general election.
-Invariably a single candidate is nominated for each constituency.
-Even though, there may be only one candidate in a constituency, the voting is held.
-Almost cent per cent voters cast their votes.
-The Communist leadership of the Soviet Union is very proud of the fact that voters in the Soviet "Union take an active and living interest in public affairs since almost 100% votes are recorded whereas in democratic countries like England and the U.S.A. only 50 to 75% voters record their votes.
+An election front known as the Communist and non-Party bole is generally created during every general election.
+Invariably a single-candidate is nominated for each constituency.
+Even though, there may be only one candidate in a constituency, be voling is been assumed to the constituency of the constituency of the leadership of the Soriet Union is very pround of the fact that voters in the Soriet "Union take an active and living interest in public affairs since almost 100% votes are recorded whereas in democratic countries like England and the U.S.A. only 50 to 75% ovters record

-The critics, outside the Soviet Union, however, point out that the elections in the U.S.S.R. are farcical.
-There is a single candidate for which votes are to be recorded.
-Electors are left with no choice.
-Cent per cent victory of the Communist and non-Party Bloc is always a foregone conclusion.
-Thus the elections in the U.S.S.R. are fundamentally different from what one finds in other countries.
+The critics, outside the Soviet Union, however, point out that the elections in the U.S.R. are farcical.
+There is a single candidate for which voits are to be recorded.
+Elections are left with no choice, and the single case of the sinclusion of the single case of the single case of the single case

 The electoral system in the U.S.S.R. appears to be highly democratic.
 All elections are held on the basis of universal, direct, equal franchise coupled with secret ballot.
-But the critics point out that elections cannot be fair in the context of monopolistic position of the Communist Party.
-The voters have na choice but to vote for the Communists.
+But the critics point out that elections cannot be fair in the context of monopolistic position of the Communist.
+Party.
+The voters have no choice but to vote for the Communist.

-"The Stalin Constitution created a democracy in front but not in fact.'- Munro.
+"The Stalin Constitution created a democracy in front but not in fact."- Mostro.
 Discuss.

 Some persons claim that the U.S.S.R. has been able to achieve the highest form of democracy, while others contend that there is no real democracy in the country.
 Where does the truth lie?
-(Agra, 1951)

-[For answer refer to the question dealing with Soviet democracy.]
+(Agra, 1951)[For anywer refer to the question dealine with Soviet democracy.]

-THE CONSTITUTION of CANADA
+THE CONSTITUTION

+of

+CANADA

-"The various states of the adjoining Republic had always acted as separate-sovereignties.
+"The various states of the adjoining Republic had always acted as separatesovereignties.
 The New England states, New York State and the southern states had no sympathies in common.
 They were thirteen individual sovereignties, quite distinct from one another.
 The primary error at the formation of these constitutions was that each state reserved to itself all sovereign rights, save the small portions, delegated.
 We must reverse the process by strengthening the general government and conferring on the provincial bodies only such powers as may be required for local purposes.
 All sectional prejudices and interests can be legislated for by local legislatures.
-Thus, we shall have a strong and lasting government under which we can work out constitutional liberty as opposed to democracy, and be able to protect the minority by having a powerful central government."
+Thus, we shall have a strong and lasting government under which we can work out constitutional liberty as opposed to democracy, and be able to protect the minority by having a powerful (Sir John Macdonald) central government